billbostick/badmin/README.md

 This is the badmin readme file.
-This is an edit.

-php artisan vendor:publish
-php artisan migrate

 edit config\app.php: